stevedonovan/gentle-intro/readme.md

 in his Mom's basement in Minsk.

-The first C program I wrote (on an DOS PC) took out the whole comoputer.
+The first C program I wrote (on an DOS PC) took out the whole computer.
 Unix systems always behaved better, and only the process died with a _segfault_.
 Why is this worse than a Rust (or Go) program panicking?
 Because the panic happens when the original problem happens, not when the program has become hopelessly confused and eaten all your homework.